Boeing : FAA to Start Boeing 737 MAX Test Flights | MarketScreener

 By Andy Pasztor

-U.S. air-safety regulators are set to begin key flight tests of Boeing Co.'s 737 MAX as early as Monday, with the aim of returning the planes to service around the end of the year, according to a person familiar with the details.
+U.S. air-safety regulators are set to begin key flight tests of Boeing Co.'s 737 MAX as early as Monday, amid growing expectations by industry and government officials that the planes are likely to return to service around the end of the year.

-The airborne checks, slated to be conducted in conjunction with Boeing and scheduled to last three days, mark a long awaited milestone for getting the MAX fleet back in the air.
-The planes have been grounded for 15 months following two accidents that killed 346 people and dealt the biggest blow to the plane maker's reputation in its 103-year history.
+The airborne checks, slated to be conducted in conjunction with Boeing and scheduled to last three days, mark a preliminary validation and long-awaited milestone for Boeing's technical fixes aimed at getting the MAX fleet back in the air.
+The planes have been grounded for 15 months following two accidents that killed 346 people, roiled the airline industry long before the coronavirus pandemic and dealt the biggest blow to the plane maker's reputation in its 103-year history.

+In an email the Federal Aviation Administration sent to congressional staffers Sunday, the agency said the effort "will include an array of flight maneuvers and emergency procedures to enable the agency to assess" whether a series of software and hardware changes complies with safety certification standards.

+But as expected, the FAA stressed agency officials haven't even tentatively completed those evaluations yet, while the message laid out a handful of additional steps anticipated to take at least several months -- some involving outside experts, foreign authorities and requests for public comment.

+Still, after more than a year of delays, persistent new engineering challenges and friction between senior FAA officials and Boeing's management, Sunday's message laid out the clearest path yet for resurrecting the MAX.

-The crashes, which occurred less than five months apart in late 2018 and early 2019, kicked off debates in Congress and throughout the industry about Federal Aviation Administration procedures and safeguards for approving the safety of new jetliner designs.
-The deaths also prompted substantial changes in decades-old assumptions about how typical pilots interact with complex cockpit automation.
+The crashes, which occurred less than five months apart in late 2018 and early 2019, kicked off debates in Congress and throughout the industry about FAA procedures and safeguards for approving the safety of new jetliner designs.
+The deaths also touched off a federal criminal investigation and prompted substantial changes in decades-old assumptions about how typical pilots interact with complex cockpit automation.

-The FAA gave the green light late Friday for such flights to start as early as Monday, according to the person familiar with the details.

-FAA officials have consistently said they wouldn't move toward certifying test flights or other action to recertify the MAX until all the agency's questions and concerns were answered satisfactorily.
+FAA officials have consistently said they wouldn't move toward authorizing such test flights or taking other actions to recertify the MAX until all the agency's questions and concerns were answered satisfactorily.
+Leading up to test flights, Boeing has conducted more than 2,000 hours of flights to validate new software.

+The world-wide slump in passengers resulting from the Covid-19 pandemic, though, has sharply reduced the airline industry's appetite for flying the troubled planes, and Boeing has dramatically scaled back its own production rates from previous levels.

-Before scheduling test pilots to vet various software fixes and changes to the jet's flight-control systems, the FAA formally signed off on a series of Boeing technical analyses and risk assessments that had taken months.
+Before making the decision Friday to schedule test pilots to vet various software fixes and changes to the jet's flight-control systems, the FAA formally signed off on a series of Boeing technical analyses and risk assessments that had taken months.
 Within days of the second crash, Boeing launched an effort to develop initial software revisions to an automated flight-control system called MCAS, which misfired, overpowered pilot commands and put both MAX jets into nosedives.

 Under prodding from the FAA and international regulators, Boeing since then has revised several other features of the MAX's flight-control computers and associated hardware, including agreeing to relocate certain electrical wiring under the cabin to avoid hazardous short circuits.